 There are two branches to the Math Alliance Graduate Program Groups (GPGs):

-A group of faculty in a mathematical sciences department that would like to form a GPG should submit an application to the Alliance Governing Board.
+A group of faculty in a mathematical or statistical sciences department that would like to form a GPG should submit an application to the Math Alliance Governing Board.
 It is expected that the group will contain at least 10% of the department’s tenured faculty and that the chair and/or the director of graduate studies will be a part of the group.
-If the department does not already have a successful record of mentoring underrepresented students then it is expected that the prospective GPG will avail itself to one of several educational opportunities provided by the Alliance.
-These include attending the Field of Dreams Conference, inviting an Alliance facilitator to the department and attending the bi-annual American Institute of Mathematics/Alliance Finding and Keeping Workshop.
+If the department does not already have a successful record of mentoring underrepresented students then it is expected that the prospective GPG will avail itself to one of several educational opportunities provided by the Math Alliance.
+These include attending the Field of Dreams Conference, inviting a Math Alliance facilitator to the department and attending the bi-annual American Institute of Mathematics/Alliance Finding and Keeping Workshop.